smorenburg/drone-shuttles-blog/README.md

 The data is persisted in a high-available replicated Cloud SQL instance running MySQL 8.0 using the Cloud SQL Auth Proxy, deployed as a container on the virtual machine instance.
 The Cloud SQL Auth proxy automatically encrypts traffic to and from the database using TLS with a 128-bit AES cipher.
-The master instance is running in the europe-west1 region, located in Belgium, whereas the replica instance is running in the europe-north1 region, located in Finland.
+The master instance is running in the europe-west1 region, located in Belgium, whereas the replica instance is running in the europe-west2 region, located in the United Kingdom.
 The database backups are stored in the europe-west4 region, located in The Netherlands, to accommodate multiple disaster recovery scenarios.